The Mitosius¶

 Important

-Keep in mind that the trajectory must be supported by the toolbox; alternatively, you can define and implement a custom trajectory following our suggestion at the end of the section (see the section Using a Custom Acquisition Trajectory).
+Keep in mind that the trajectory must be supported by the toolbox; alternatively, you can define and implement a custom trajectory following our suggestion at the end of the section (see the section Custom Trajectories).

 Prerequisites¶